 - Display products or services in a professional, aesthetic manner.
 Display your best products or services first.
 For best results, consider only displaying your best work.
-More on curating a successful online portfolio.

 - Make sure that your checkout or login process is smooth, reliable, and secure.

 - Take a look at your site’s aesthetics — from images, layout, placement, fonts…all the way to your logo.
 Find out what these visual clues say about your business.
 Is it in-line with your business?
 Do these factors say something undesirable?
 Are they targeting your ideal audience?
 Are they displaying you and your business in its most desirable light?